 Utah State Board of Education Administrative Rules

-School Climate Survey Results (coming soon)
+School Climate Survey Student Grade K-2

 The SafeUT application operates 24/7 and allows individuals in crisis to connect instantly with a masters-level counselor through chat or phone call.
 An individual can also submit a tip through the SafeUT application if they are concerned about another student or a possible threat to their school.
 The SafeUT program is funded through the Utah State Legislature, and the services are provided by the Huntsman Mental Health Institute (HMHI) at the University of Utah.